orenmeiri/carnd-p10-MPC-Project/SOLUTION.md

 ### Model Predictive Control with Latency

 The model predicts vehicle state 0.1 seconds in the future.
-A simple approach is taken for calculating position x' = x + v * 0.1 y' = y (assume car is not rotating and this will not move in y axis)
+All 6 state variables are computed by equations similar to those in 9.2